-Croze Wines is operated by Gary Wooten, a long time resident in the Napa Valley.
+Croze Wines was founded by Gary Wooten, a long time resident in the Napa Valley (who we originally met with at his home in Yountville).
 He has worked as winemaker with several smaller area wineries during their formative stages and helped them become established.
 He currently runs two labels; Croze wines which includes a Cabernet Sauvignon and a Sauvignon Blanc and the second label, Smith Wooten featuring a 100% Cabernet Franc (he originally made a barrel of Cabernet Franc to use for blending purposes but after tasting, found this wine to be excellent as a stand along varietal and ended up bottling it) and a Syrah.
 All his grapes are sourced from several high end vineyards some of which he has been using for many years.

-We tried the 2002 Cabernet Sauvignon.
+We tried the 2002 Croze Cabernet Sauvignon.
 This is a very well balanced wine between acidity, fruit and tannin structure.
-After 40+ months in oak you may think this wine would be oak driven, not at all.
-There is nothing harsh about it and it has great fruit flavors with exotic spices on the palate.
-The ‘Vin d’ Une Nuit Rose is a one of a kind wine you will probably not find from any other Napa winery (we haven’t seen it to date after tasting with over 500 commercial Napa wine producers).
+After 40+ months in oak you may think this wine would be oak driven, but not at all.
+There is nothing harsh about it and it shows pretty fruit flavors along with exotic spices on the palate.
+The ‘Vin d’ Une Nuit rosé is a one of a kind wine you will probably not find from any other Napa winery (we haven’t seen it to date after tasting with nearly 1000 commercial Napa wine producers).
 Its a wine with origins in a specific region of France and the translation is Vine of One Night.
-This wine is left in contact with the skins overnight which gives it a color darker than most Rose’s on the market.
+This wine is left in contact with the skins overnight which gives it a color darker than most rosé’s on the market.

-We tried the 2004 – 3.5 years of aging would have destroyed the color and probably the flavors on lesser Rose’s but not this one.
+The 2004 Croze Vin d’ Une Nuit rosé with its 3.5 years of aging would have destroyed the color and probably the flavors on lesser rosé’s but not this one.
 It is slightly off dry at 0.5% Residual sugar which is at a level where about only half of the people who drink this wine actually pick up on the sweetness.
-It is dark pink with great fruit driven aromatics and wonderful flavors of wild strawberry.
+It is dark pink with great fruit driven aromatics and appealing flavors of wild strawberry.

-Not many Napa wineries make Port, and of the ones who do the most common varietal is Zinfandel.
-Croze being Cabernet Sauvignon driven makes what is in our research the most affordable Napa Port of any varietals (theirs is Cabernet Sauvignon).
+Not many Napa wineries make a Port-styled wine, and of the ones who do the most common varietal used is Zinfandel.
+Croze being Cabernet Sauvignon driven makes what is in our research the most affordable Napa-Port style wine of any varietals (theirs is of course made from Cabernet Sauvignon).
 They fortify with barrel aged spirits which makes a huge difference in flavor and aromatics versus using the “raw” spirits.
-Time in ‘wood’ imparts a smoothness and richness just not found with the raw spirits.
-The 2005 is well layered with rich flavors of dark chocolate and blackberry.
-There are always interesting stories about winemakers who got into the wine business without having growing up in a wine making family.
+Time in ‘wood’ imparts a smoothness and richness not obtained by using raw spirits.
+The 2005 Croze Port is well layered with rich flavors of dark chocolate and blackberry.